 Terry Pratchett, T.S.
 Eliot, Nabokov and even the writers of Star Trek have also entertained the game in their fiction.
 Perhaps writer’s fascination with the game has something to do with how playing chess and creating art are not all that dissimilar.
 Chess itself in fact mirrors the very act of writing, given that it requires thought, strategy and the creative spark of originality.

 We are always talking about how chess can improve our children’s concentration, but chess also provides young players with something equally valuable.
-At Mindful Chess, we use the game to teach the lesson that thought and focus open the doors to opportunity.
+At our online chess lessons, we use the game to teach the lesson that thought and focus open the doors to opportunity.
 Just like Alice learns in Wonderland and Mr Endon learns in Beckett’s Murphy, we emphasise that when our minds are properly engaged, the possibilities ahead are infinite.

 If you would like to find out more, get involved with our team or even find out how we can introduce chess to your child’s school, contact us here.